Understanding the Basics

 Specifically, lippage occurs when a tile is installed over a raised area (or bump) in the substrate, which raises the tile above the rest of tile plane.
 When it's raised above the tiles around it, the edges will not line up with those of the surrounding tiles (see image).

-if you’re installing smaller tiles (4″x4″ or smaller mosaics), you might be able to get away with a slightly bumpy substrate (slight undulations in the surface), but you’ll notice things quickly going sideways if you’re installing larger tiles.
+If you're installing smaller tiles (4"x4" or smaller mosaics), you might be able to get away with a slightly bumpy substrate (slight undulations in the surface), but you'll notice things quickly going sideways if you're installing larger tiles.

 There are ways to reduce lippage when you lay shower tile including laying smaller tiles, or establishing a thicker mortar bed, but the only way to truly eliminate lippage is to even out the stud surface prior to backer board installation.
 In the image, you can see me flattening the stud surface with an electric planer.